Table of Contents

 Regulatory compliance

-As the financial services industry is heavily regulated, the accounting software must stay compliant with the latest standards and regulations.
+As the financial services industry is heavily regulated, accounting software must stay compliant with the latest standards and regulations.

 Cloud-based accounting software, such as Infor SunSystems, complies with multi-GAAP, IAS, and IFRS which ensures organisations stay on top of any legislation change, always comply with the industry standards and local and international accounting regulations.